Azure/cloud-scale-data-for-devs-guide/docs/mission-critical-situations-for-cosmos-db.md

 ---
 title: Azure Cosmos DB for mission critical situations
-description: Learn about Azure Cosmos DB for mission critical situations. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn about Azure Cosmos DB for mission critical situations, as well as security features, and backup and restore. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022